-The 1997 landmark RPG (Role-Playing Game) Final Fantasy VII is my favorite single-player game ever.
+The 1997 landmark JRPG (Japanese Role-Playing Game) Final Fantasy VII is my favorite single-player game ever.
 The characters, story, music, and world of FFVII are some of the most memorable in all of gaming, so my expectations for part one of the remake (as this is only the first chapter in an expansion of the story) were sky high.
 Miraculously, it lived up to those lofty expectations.
-We’ve had some stellar game remakes in the past few years like Shadow of the Colossus and the last two Resident Evils, but in my opinion, Final Fantasy VII Remake is the gold standard for reinvigorating an older, beloved title.
+We’ve had some great game remakes in the past few years like 2018’s outstanding Shadow of the Colossus, but in my opinion, Final Fantasy VII Remake is the gold standard for reinvigorating an older, beloved title.

 The game follows Cloud Strife, a supersoldier who joins forces with the Eco-Terrorist group Avalanche as they try to stop the corrupt, sinister mega-corporation Shinra from using the life force of the planet Gaia as a fuel source.
 That’s roughly the first five to seven hours of the original game, but Remake expands this part of the tale into an adventure that’s over thirty-plus hours.
-That gives you much more time to spend in the city of Midgar and bond with the other members of Avalanche, the latter of which is one of the very, very few things I thought the original could’ve used.
+That extra time is spent exploring the city of Midgar and bonding with the other members of Avalanche, the latter of which is one of the very, very few things I thought the original could’ve used.

 Midgar was an already astonishing setting over two decades ago, but being able to further explore it with some of the best visuals in any video game I’ve seen makes it even more impressive.
 Remake is one of the only two games I’ve ever stopped what I was doing just to admire the view, the other being Horizon Zero Dawn.
 From the steampunk cityscape to the junkyard-like slums to a certain beautiful garden, each locale in Remake is a sight to behold.
-And with far more people to talk to or listen to as you pass them by, Midgar feels like a real, lived-in place, which made my desire to protect it even stronger.
-There were some occasional hiccups where textures or backgrounds didn’t render, but overall this game is stunning to look at, and easily immerses you into its world with its sights, sounds, and characters.
+And with far more people to talk or listen to as you pass them by, Midgar feels like a real, lived-in place, which made my desire to see it all even stronger.
+There were some occasional hiccups where textures or background characters didn’t render completely, but overall this game is stunning to look at, and easily immerses you into its world with its sights, sounds, and characters.

 The main characters, along with most of the supporting players, each have terrific voice acting and phenomenal model redesigns.
 No more polygonal, vaguely human shapes and dialogue boxes as Remake brings the best of today’s Triple-A tech to a Playstation 1 classic.
 The love put into it all is readily apparent.
 The amount of polish that’s gone into the visuals, and the stellar voice acting give new depth to Cloud, Tifa, Aerith, and Barret, along with virtually every other citizen of Midgar that you spend more than a few minutes with.